searls/jasmine-maven-plugin/README.markdown

 * Continuous integration with no added configuration: because the plugin's `test` goal runs headlessly (thanks HtmlUnit!), your CI system won't need any additional configuration.
 Your build will fail as soon as your JavaScript tests do.
 * Builds JUnit XML: your CI reporting can incorporate each Jasmine spec alongside any reports of your existing xUnit tests

-### Good news, everyone! jasmine-maven-plugin is now hosted on Maven Central!
+### 1/25/2010 Update: Good news, everyone! jasmine-maven-plugin is now hosted on Maven Central!

 Option A: Start from the archetype
 ----------------------------------